emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/standard-mem.md

 ## Using memory in custom computers

 This section is for developers of emulators.
 If you do not plan to create custom virtual computers, you can safely skip this section.
-In order to get started with developing plug-ins for emuStudio, please read tutorial "Developing emuStudio Plugins".
+In order to get started with developing plugins for emuStudio, please read tutorial "Developing emuStudio Plugins".

-As it was mentioned in the earlier sections, the Standard operating memory plug-in can be used in other computers, too.
+As it was mentioned in the earlier sections, the Standard operating memory plugin can be used in other computers, too.
 Besides standard operations which are provided by `net.emustudio.emulib.plugins.memory.MemoryContext` interface, it provides custom context API, enabling to use more features - e.g. bank-switching.

 You can obtain the context in [Plugin.initialize()][pluginInitialize]{:target="_blank"} method.
 The context is named `net.emustudio.plugins.memory.standard.api.StandardMemoryContext`: